Landlords and property management firms need to be aware of a change to the SCRA lease termination laws.

 The legislation, known as the Gold Star Spouses Leasing Relief Act, was originally introduced in the House by Rep. Cheri Bustos, D-Ill.
 It was later brought to the Senate floor by Sens.
 Elizabeth Warren, D-Mass.; Rob Portman, R-Ohio; Deb Fischer, R-Neb.; Bill Nelson, D-Fla.; and Doug Jones, D-Ala.

-The new law covers the dependents of all active military members who died in service.
-But it further protects those serving full-time in the National Guard, those on active Guard or Reserve duty and those on inactive-duty training.
+The law covers the dependents of all active military members who died in service.
+But it further protects those serving full time in the National Guard, those on active Guard or Reserve duty and those on inactive-duty training.
 The new SCRA lease termination law covers any premises the servicemember or their dependents occupy or intend to occupy for “residential, professional, business, agricultural or similar purpose.”

-As a result of this new law, landlords and property managers need to stay abreast of which tenants are servicemembers.
+As a result of this update to the SCRA, landlords and property managers need to stay abreast of which tenants are servicemembers.
 Before embarking on any collections or evictions actions, get a tenant’s military status verification.
 Failure to do so could result in a court obligating you to pay restitution and even steep fines.

 Trust SCRACVS to Help You Stay Compliant with the SCRA